machanism-org/machai/ghostwriter/src/site/markdown/act.md

 [ft.command]
 denylist = '''
 %s
-# extra project-specific blocks
+# extra blocks
 rm -rf
 '''
 ```

-At runtime, `%s` is replaced with the denylist Ghostwriter already had.
+At runtime, `%s` is replaced with the denylist that Ghostwriter already had.

 ### 5) Inserting your request text into `inputs`

-After the act is loaded and merged, Ghostwriter inserts your request text into the act’s `inputs` template.
+When you run an act, your request text is inserted into the act’s `inputs`.

-- The request text is whatever comes after the act name: `--act <name> [request text...]`.
+- Your request text is whatever comes after the act name.
 - If you do not provide request text, Ghostwriter uses its current default prompt.
 - Ghostwriter replaces `%s` in `inputs` with that request text.